 Hex Codes: #f7dba7 | #f1ab86 | #c57b57 | #1e2d2f | #041f1e

-When considering fall color palettes, peach might not even be your first thinking, but the dark tone is an excellent complement to a more classic brown as well as nearly-black green.
+When considering fall color palettes, peach might not be your first thought, but the dark tone is an excellent complement to a more classic brown and nearly black green.

 3. Sage + Catawba + Peach Fall Color Palette